 Windows, external doors and joinery

 Repair category 2

-Notes The window units are of an older replacement type which will require ongoing maintenance attention to ironmongery, hinge mechanisms whilst sealed double glazed units can fail without warning.
+Notes Weathering has occurred to timber elements of external fascia/soffit joinery.
+The windows are of an older replacement type which will require ongoing maintenance attention to ironmongery, hinge mechanisms, etc., and sealed double glazed units can fail without warning.
+Some replacements should be budgeted for however a joinery or glazing contractor will be able to provide more appropriate advice and estimates.